 Nothing you do as a designer is free.
-When you do free work the person who pays for the work is you.
+When you do free work, the person who pays for the work is you.
 You pay with your time, your experience, the money you spent on training, the bills you pay to keep your office running, your software subscriptions, your hardware...
 It goes on and on.
-But, still, there are clients out there who will try to get you to work for free.
+But, still, no matter how strong your design portfolio (opens in new tab), there are clients out there who will try to get you to work for free.

 01. Payment poker

-Some clients, generally those who are unused to working with creatives, genuinely do not value what you do.
+genuinely do not value what you do.
 Others may be simply trying to get the best price they can, without really knowing where the bottom of the market is.
-Both those clients will try to play 'payment poker' with you, using one the one of the following three bluffing tactics:
+Both those clients will try to play 'payment poker' with you.

-- They'll say that the work you do for them will look good in your portfolio
+'The work will look good in your portfolio'

-We deal with portfolio work in tip 05, but the gist of it is this; if you're doing work for your portfolio you're always the best judge of what will and will not look good in there.
+We deal with portfolio work in tip #5, but the gist of it is this; if you're doing work for your portfolio, you're always the best judge of what will and will not look good in there.
 Let that be your guide.

-If a client is telling you there'll be more work down the line, then why can't they pay you now?
-If the answer is that they want to see how you work together first, then there are strategies for dealing with that in steps 02, 03 and 04.
+If this is true, why can't they pay you now?
+If the answer is that they want to see how you work together first, then there are strategies for dealing with that in steps #2, #3 and #4.

-Finally, if they tell you that there's no budget for the job then that's their problem, not yours.
+Finally, if they tell you that they simply don't have any money to pay you... well, that's their problem, not yours.

 02. Present your ideas